AudioKit/AudioKit/Sources/Audio/Internals/Engine/README.md

 * Explore other audio units available
 * Make Sampler have the abilities of AudioPlayer
-* Embed time/pitch into Sampler
+* Embed time/pitch into Sampler (or separate Player)
 * Search code for XXX: issues
 * Make node recorder functional and tested again
 * Use log instead of print where appropriate